 not do preventative maintenance either.

-If it's not easy it
+If it is not easy it

-won't get done.
+will not get done.
 I find that true in many aspects of my life.

 The larger the boat, the more complicated ship systems will be.
 Make